skydinseofficial/Language/README.md

 - **fallback** (fallback language): The fallback language is the language that the system falls back on if a translation is not available in the selected language of a player.
 For example, if a text is not set in British English (en_GB) but is set in US-American English (en_US), the US-American text is used in place of the British text, as US-American English (de_DE) is the fallback language for British English (de_AT).
 - **details.LANG** (Details): The details "name" (name of the language) and "country" (country and possibly also region) are specified in the corresponding language in order to be able to display the language (e.g. in selection menus).
 - **details.en_US** (details): The details "name" (name of the language) and "country" (country and possibly also region) are also specified in English so that they can be displayed in addition to the details of the language (e.g. in selection menus).
 This way, every person reading knows which language is meant.
 ##
+### __File structure__

+- **global**: Global language files are the files for systems that are globally available on the entire Skydinse network and are not limited to a specific game mode, for example.
+A file path for the global system "chat" would look like this: `/global/chat/lang.json`.
+- **groups**: The language files in groups are the exact opposite of their global equivalents.
+The files of a group are only ever loaded on servers with the corresponding group (a group name can either be the first part of the server name (e.g. "lobby" for "Lobby-1") or a name defined in the server settings (e.g. "citybuild" for CBplot, CBfarm and CBend)).
+A file path for the "game" system from the Duels group could look like this: `/groups/duels/game/lang.json`.
+A file path for the system "citybuild" from the group "citybuild" would look like this: `/groups/citybuild/citybuild/lang.json` (in this case the system happens to have the same name as the group).
+- Subfolders: Since many systems also have their own subordinate systems, each system can also have any number of subfolders (and subfolders of subfolders, ...).
+For example, the "lobbygames" system in the lobby (group "lobby") is subordinate to the "lobby" system.
+A file path would then look like this: `/groups/lobby/lobby/lobbygames/lang.json`.
+- __Important__: all names of groups and systems are written __in lower case__!
+##
 ### __Language files (lang.json)__
 soon!